 While you can tweet from the app, there are some features that are lacking from the Twitter experience.
 There’s no way to shorten URLs, and you aren’t notified when you receive replies or DMs.
-If you’re looking for a better way to post tweets, check out 5 Chrome extensions to superpower Twitter., or these
+If you’re looking for a better way to post tweets, check out, or these Chrome extensions to superpower Twitter.

 Facebook for Chrome gives you a similar experience as the last two extensions.
 In fact, this extension is as solid as they come, and made it onto our Best Chrome Extensions list.
 Here, however, you have to grant access to quite a bit of private information.
 To use Facebook for Chrome, you are granting the extension access to your public profile, friend list, messages, news feed, status updates, groups, photos and your friends’ birthdays, status updates and photos.

 The extension provides a slick and compact Facebook experience.
 You can view your friends’ updates in your news feed, view posts with photos only, view your notifications, view your inbox (a semi-functional version), your profile and also post updates.
 You can interact with your friends from the extension by commenting on and liking their posts.

 Posting status updates from Facebook for Chrome is probably best limited to text updates, since it is unable to embed links.
 Any links you share will simply appear as a clickable link next to your text, and not in Facebook’s usual style.
 If you’re looking for a way to post Facebook updates, check out the Shareaholic extension, which is also available for Firefox, Safari, Internet Explorer and Opera.